HRN Releases Statement on the ICC Decision not to Investigate War Crimes in Afghanistan

 The very purpose of the establishment of ICC is to achieve justice and accountability and to end impunity over gross violations of international human rights and humanitarian law.
 The most powerful states, such as the United States, should not be left out of circle of international justice when they refuse to hold perpetrators accountable and allow them to commit such crimes with impunity.
 In the situation of Afghanistan, it has been reported that tens of thousands of innocent civilians have lost their lives since 2003.

 Considering the gravity of violations involved, it is unacceptable for the Court to surrender justice for the victims and compromise its central purpose based on feasibility and financial issues.
-HRN therefore urges the Office of the Prosecutor to take steps to appeal the PTC II decision and for a decision to be made to approve the Prosecutor’s request consistent with the goal of the ICC to see justice served for victims in the face of impunity.
+HRN therefore urges the Office of the Prosecutor to take steps to appeal the PTC II decision to the Appeals Chamber.
+We then urge the Appeals Chamber to approve the Prosecutor’s request consistent with the goal of the ICC to see justice served for victims in the face of impunity.

 ICC Pre-Trial Chamber II, Decision Pursuant to Article 15 of the Rome Statute on the Authorisation of an Investigation into the Situation in the Islamic Republic of Afghanistan, 12 Apr.
 2019, ICC-02/17-33, paras 87–96.